resource-banner

 • How much time and resources would be required to address the challenges?

-• What is the expected impact on people, process, and technology given the change effort?
+• Given the change effort, what is the expected impact on people, processes, and technology?

 • What are the expected costs and benefits of the change?